TryCatchHCF/Cloakify/README.md

 # Author
 Joe Gervais (TryCatchHCF)

+(Update 05/27/2020: Yes, I'll be migrating all of my Github projects to Python3 over the summer of 2020.)

 # Why

 DLP systems, MLS devices, and SecOps analysts know what data to look for: